 1. Find something to go off of

-In the diagram, I measured 18 inches.
+In the diagram above, I measured 18 inches.
 This is an arbitrary number and you can draw it wherever you like.

 2. Draw square lines off of it

 Draw a couple of square lines off of your main line to see how the tub and doorway(s) are square.
-Use straight edges and a framing square, a 3-4-5 triangle, or whatever works.
+Use straight edges and a framing square, a 3-4-5 triangle, a laser square, or whatever works.